emma-horton/Runnify/README.md

 ![MongoDB Badge](https://img.shields.io/badge/MongoDB-47A248?logo=mongodb&logoColor=white&style=flat)
 ![D3 Badge](https://img.shields.io/badge/D3-F9A03C?logo=d3.js&logoColor=white&style=flat)
 # Runnify
-A social running website applictaion designed to provide everything a runner needs to plan and organise group running activities.
+A full-stack web application developed to help user track and share their runs.
 ## Purpose
 This project was developed by a group of five students as part of our coursework at the University of St Andrews, specifically to meet the requirements of an assigned task.
 The full-stack application uses JavaScript, HTML, CSS, Node.js, and MongoDB to build a responsive and interactive platform, enabling communication between users and persistent data storage.